miyagawa/Dist-Milla/README.md

     rewrite your precious `.pm` files at all.
 Like `all_from`, most of the metadata is figured out from your module and git, automatically.

-    Instead of running `perl Makefile.PL && make dist && cpan-upload`, you just have to run `dzil release` and it will figure out all the metadata required for PAUSE upload for you, create a tarball, upload to CPAN, and push to your git repo.

-- Dist::Zilla makes contributing to my module on git very hard
+- Dist::Zilla makes contributing hard

-    That is true for most Dist::Zilla based distributions, unless the author makes a special workaround to commit the released build into the git repo as a separate branch etc. Even with that, writing a patch and making pull requests couldn't be as simple as before.
+    That is true for most Dist::Zilla based distributions.

     Milla copies the plain `META.json` and `Build.PL` into the git repository you automatically bump on every release.
 And there won't be